The Playbook

 Ground lease template.
 Each household will sign a 99-year ground lease with the CLT.
 The lease gives them the right to build and live on their plot while the CLT retains land ownership.
 This is what makes the land permanently affordable.

-The Catalyst's Dilemma: Who Pays?
+The Capital Stack: Who Pays?

 03